Updated April 9th, 2021

 Below is the latest update to come out of Peru, Chile and Argentina relating to everything affecting travel to/from our destinations.

-- Regulations to enter Chile set in place before the restriction of December 31st can be found here.
+– Detailed information on regulations to enter Chile can be found here.

 – It is only permitted to travel between destinations that are under Step 3 (Preparation) or Step 4 (Initial Opening).
 Please check the status of each neighborhood ‘comuna’ in the Step-by-Step plan (only available in Spanish).

-- The reopening of Easter Island is expected in April 2021.
+- The reopening of Easter Island currently has no official date.